mathie/nanowrimo/_drafts/my-favourite-interview-question.md

 sort of abstraction is powerful, and pervasive across all the successful (ops, at least) projects I work with.

+### The DNS protocol

+Once we've got this open socket, we can start to communicate using the application layer DNS protocol.
+It's a datagram protocol, which for our purposes just now at least, means it's completely stateless.
+Each packet of data being sent is independent of every other.
+This is generally useful if we're just trying to communicate a small amount of data (the DNS protocol limits the size of an individual packet to 512 bytes, which is almost always small enough to fit in a single packet on the underlying layers).

+That's plenty of room for a DNS request, and ought to be enough for any reply, too (there's a mechanism to cope with a response that's longer than 512 bytes, but it's relatively expensive in terms of performance, so any sane sysadmin makes sure their resource records are smaller!).
+Let's figure out how to formulate a query.
+We need to put together the following information in a correctly formatted packet:

+* an identifier -- essentially a random number -- so that the resolver library can match up the request with the response.
+This is a 16 bit field, so something in range 0 - 65,535.

+* the query name -- the name we want to resolve -- formatted as a sequence of labels.
+If we're looking to resolve `www.example.com`, then the labels are `www`, `example` and `com`.
+The labels are arranged in the packet as a single byte containing the label length, followed by each of the characters of the label.
+The sequence is terminated with a null byte.
+So our query for `www.example.com` would turn into:

+      [
+        3, 'w', 'w', 'w',
+        7, 'e', 'x', 'a', 'm', 'p', 'l', 'e',
+        3, 'c', 'o', 'm',
+        0
+      ]

+* The query type (i.e. the type of resource record we're looking for).
+In our case, we're looking to resolve a name into an IP address, so we're looking for an 'A' record.

+* The query class.
+This is mostly historical, but allows for the domain name system to provide address resolution for other types of system.
+In our case, we're after Internet addresses, so the query class is 'IN'.

+That's it.
+The rest of the packet is boilerplate, indicating that it's a query, rather than a response.
+Typically, a resolver will indicate to the server that recursion is desired, too.

+### A point of order

+Things have been going quite nicely so far, haven't they?
+Let's complicate it a little.
+Numbers are encoded as a sequence of bits grouped into 8-bit bytes (interchangeably referred to as 'octets', though I dimly recall there's a subtle difference).
+A single byte number is nice and easy, since it fits in a single unit.
+(It's helpful here to think in terms of hexadecimal numbers, because they align neatly with the byte boundaries.)
+A single byte can store values `0x00` through `0xff` (255).

+But what about longer numbers?
+The identifier above, for example, is a 16 bit number, which is two bytes.
+This allows us to represent all the integers from `0x0000` through `0xffff` (65,535).
+This apparently atomic value at our level of understanding doesn't fit into the atomic 'byte' at the transport layer, so we need some way of encoding it.

+It's pretty straightforward.
+Mostly.
+We can decompose the number into two atomic bytes.
+So, if we choose an identifier value of `0xabcd`, we can decompose that into two bytes: `0xab` and `0xcd`.
+The trouble is: in which order do we transmit the sequence of bytes?
+Obviously, there needs to be an agreed order, so that the system writing the bytes and the system reading the bytes understand the same semantic value at the higher level.

+This is referred to as 'endianness'.
+There are two real options:

+* Little endian, where the least significant byte is transmitted first and the most significant byte is transmitted last.
+So our identifier would be transmitted as `0xcd` followed by `0xab`.

+* Big endian, where most significant byte is transmitted first, so our identifier would be transmitted as `0xab` followed by `0xcd`.

+* There's also middle endian.
+Don't ask.

+(FIXME: I guarantee I've gotten that the wrong way round somewhere.)

+The convention for all Internet protocols is to use big endian.

+Guess what?
+The Intel PC architecture that we know and love is little endian (which is why it's sometimes referred to as the 'Intel convention').
+Each layer in the protocol stack presents an opaque sequence of bytes to the lower layer, so it's the responsibility of that layer to apply the correct conventions for ordering those bytes.
+Fortunately, the Unix standard library provides a set of functions to help us out:

+* `htons()` (for 'short' or 16-bit numbers) and `htonl()` (for 'long' or 32-bit numbers) which convert a value from 'host' byte order to 'network' byte order.

+* `ntohs()` and `ntohl()` which convert from network byte order back into host byte order.

+The standard library is clever enough to make these null operations on big endian computers and perform the correct byte swapping on little endian computers.

+The particularly insidious problem with endianness is that you won't notice that you've got it wrong when you're talking between two hosts of the same architecture.
+The problem only occurs when you're talking to a host who's endianness is different.
+(This is why, once upon a time, when I was developing a custom network protocol, I made sure to do interoperability tests between the Linux PC I was using, and a dusty old DEC Alpha (with a big endian PowerPC chip -- the Motorola convention) running Linux in the corner of the office.)

+### A question and an answer

+Now that we've composed our DNS query, we send it off down through the network stack and await a response.
+There are a couple of possibilities here:

+* The remote name server gets back to us in a timely manner with a response; or

+* ... nothing happens.

+The latter case is surprisingly common -- UDP is an unreliable protocol, as we'll get to later on.
+Packets get lost, servers fail, networks can be slow.
+The resolver library waits for a configurable amount of time before retrying and, ultimately, giving up, returning an error back to the application.

+On a good day, with a fair wind, though, we'll get a reply back.
+The reply is sent from the name server's IP address and well known port back to our IP address and the source port the query originated from.
+The response contains:

+* The identifier we sent, so we can correlate it with the response.
+(This allows the resolver to reuse source ports for multiple queries.)

+* A response code, indicating success, along with an indicator of whether the response can be considered authoritative (rather than cached).

+* A copy of the question we asked.

+* The answer(s) to the query in the form of resource records.

+* If the answer is not authoritative, then a pointer to the name servers which should be able to provide a more authoritative answer in the form of resource records.

+* Additional resource records which may be useful for further resolution.

+Each of these are in a standard format, called the 'resource record'.
+It contains:

+* The name of the record.
+When we're querying for IP address of `www.example.com` the name is the first label, `www` in the `example.com` zone.

+* The type of record being returned.
+In our case, we're looking for an `A` record to come back.

+* The class of the resource record.
+As indicated above, this will always be `IN`.

+* The time to live for the resource record.
+This is the length of time that the answer should be considered valid, and cacheable, for.

+* The resource data itself.
+(In the packet format, it's a 16-bit number representing the number of octets in the resource data, followed by that number of octets of data.)

+In our case, we're going to get an answer along the lines of:

+* Name: `www`

+* Type: `A`

+* Class: `IN`

+* Time to live: `86400` (1 day)

+* Resource data: `127.0.0.1`, encoded as a 32-bit integer.

+If a name resolves to multiple IP addresses -- in other words, there are multiple IPs which will perform the function for that name -- then multiple resource records are returned; one for each host.
+The name server will typically randomise the order of these resource records on the assumption that the client will select the first one, as this provides a basic way of balancing load amongst the nodes.

+Awesome.
+At last.
+We have an IP address to talk to in order to request our web page.
+Fortunately, in reality, this operation takes a single network round trip to the nearest host that has an answer, so usually only takes a few milliseconds.

+## HyperText Transfer Protocol

 ## Keywords I want to incorporate